 2009 Memphis bluesman Mark Sallings (Mark Sallings and the Famous Unknowns) dies in a car accident in Arkansas at age 56.

 2004 Estelle Axton, co-founder of Stax Records, dies at age 85.

-2003 Having recently signed with Columbia Records, Switchfoot release The Beautiful Letdown, their major label debut album.
+2003 Having recently signed with Columbia Records, Switchfoot release The Beautiful Letdown, their major-label debut album.

 1999 Prince, who is now using an unpronounceable symbol for his moniker, sues nine websites to prevent unauthorized downloads.
-He takes another stand in 2007 when he sued other sites to remove images of him.
+He takes another stand in 2007 when he sues other sites to remove images of him.

 1995 Frank Sinatra performs in public for the last time.
 On the last day of the Frank Sinatra Desert Classic golf tournament in Palm Springs, Ol' Blue Eyes sings a handful of songs to a VIP invitational audience: "I've Got the World On a String," "You Make Me Feel So Young," "Fly Me to the Moon," "Where or When," "My Kind of Town," and "The Best is Yet to Come."